-Millions of developers and third-party organizations have flooded into the Android ecosystem due to Android's open-source feature and low barriers to entry for developers.
-However, that also attracts many attackers.
-Over 90 percent of mobile malware is found targeted on Android.
+Due to Android's open source feature and low barriers to entry for developers, millions of developers and third-party organizations have been attracted into the Android ecosystem.
+However, over 90% of mobile malware are found targeted on Android.
 Though Android provides multiple security features and layers to protect user data and system resources, there are still some over-privileged applications in Google Play Store or third-party Android app stores at wild.
-In this paper, we proposed an approach to map system level behavior and Android APIs, based on the observation that system level behaviors cannot be avoidedbut sensitive Android APIs could be evaded.
-To the best of our knowledge, our approach provides the first work to decompose Android application behaviors based on system-level behaviors.
-We then map system level behaviors and Android APIs through System Call Dependence Graphs.
-The study also shows that our approach can effectively identify potential permission abusing, with an almost negligible performance impact.
+In this paper, we proposed an approach to map system level behavior and Android APIs, based on the observation that system level behaviors cannot be avoided but sensitive Android APIs could be evaded.
+To the best of our knowledge, our approach provides the first work to map system level behavior and Android APIs through System Call Dependence Graphs.
+The study also shows that our approach can effectively identify potential permission abusing, with almost negligible performance impact.